 1d) Time of writing

-but not allowed to eat from fruits of the other trees: humanity, maturity, reason, faith and ethics.
+day, but are not allowed to eat the fruits of other trees like humanity, maturity, reason and faith.

 AAS – Acta Apostolicae Sedis (eng)